Poets are invited to apply to become Bristol’s new City Poet.

 The prestigious role of the City Poet is managed by Bristol Cultural Development Partnership as part of the Bristol Festival of Ideas in association with the Mayor’s Office.
 The City Poet is given an annual fee of £5,000 for the core poems.

 Events that current City Poet Miles Chambers has performed at include the Mayor’s Annual State of the City Address in 2016 and 2017, the council’s Annual General Meeting and at a city twinning celebration, as well as appearing in a video for Bristol Energy.

 It’s fantastic that we can continue the post of City Poet, which has been filled by Miles Chambers over the past year,” says Martin Rees.
 “Miles’ gift with words has enriched several important events in the city and I’m thankful to him for sharing his distinctive voice with us.
 I’m looking forward to being involved in the process of appointing a new City Poet and would encourage all poets who love this city to apply.
 Being the next City Poet is a huge opportunity and I can’t wait to read your submissions.”

 Applicants should be experienced poets living in Bristol who already have work published in print and/or online.
 In addition to filling in an application form, you need to submit two poems (new works or ones already published) of up to 65 lines, one of which should have Bristol as its subject matter.
 You also need to include a personal statement of around 300 words expressing what you feel you would bring to the role.

-The deadline for entries is Friday 29th September 2017.
+The application deadline is Friday 1 December 2017.